Commercial fishing vessel was carrying 7 people when it sank off Massachusetts

 “He’s a person that has a big smile, and he gives you a warm embrace when he sees you,” Tarr said.
 “He is very, very skilled at what he does.”

+“This is a community that has felt this type of loss in the past,” Tarr said.
 “I’m going to make a prediction.
-Tonight, tomorrow and the days that follow, you’re going to see strength," he said.
-“The strength that has made this the most historic fishing port in the United States of America."
+Tonight, tomorrow and the days that follow, no matter what happens, you’re going to see the strength, strength that has made this the most historic fishing port in the United States.”

 Vito Giacalone, head of the Gloucester Fishing Community Preservation Fund, said he knows Sanfilippo from the captain’s early days in commercial fishing and knew him as a hard worker from a fishing family.
 He said he and the fishing industry in Gloucester, a community where commercial fishing is a longstanding way of life, are distraught.